Nahyan04/catbase-openclaw-dashboard/README.md

-# CATBASE / Mission Control
+# Multi-agent OpenClaw / Mission Control

 A locally-hosted Next.js dashboard that visualises the live state of an OpenClaw-managed agent crew.
 It runs on a Linux VPS alongside the OpenClaw instance and connects to the gateway over a local WebSocket.